 Identification of an Opuntia species requires a working sense of what a species is.
 We use the following considerations as our guide, “clusters of monotypic or polytypic biological entities, identified using morphology, genetics, or molecular biology, forming groups that have few or no intermediates with other groups when in contact.”
 We also accept that Opuntia species are “groups of organisms that inherit characters from each other…and are a reproductive community and unit.”

-We know that future phylogenetic hypotheses supported by molecular comparisons and rigorous morphometric and ecological analyses (see the treatment of O. humifusa s.l.) will supplement our current observations and help further illuminate our knowledge of opuntias.
+We know that future phylogenetic hypotheses supported by molecular comparisons, rigorous morphometric, anatomic, and ecological analyses (see the treatment of O. humifusa s.l.) will supplement our current observations and help further illuminate our knowledge of opuntias.
 Field studies of Opuntia species will also be essential for our understanding and we will adapt and change this Website to reflect new findings.

 We consider gross morphological information of opuntias such as spine colors, sizes, numbers, and arrangements, etc; glochid arrangements, sizes, and colors; cladode shape, color, and overall aspect; areole details; fruit and seed characteristics, general plant appearance, size, and shape; etc. Even edaphics, elevation, geography, and climate are considered as we identify species.
 Sometimes Opuntia bloom season is considered.
 If observable, we also consider phenotypic clines, introgressions, and other types of data in making decisions about the limits of a taxon.
 Ploidies are determined by our Editor-in-Chief or are reported in the literature.

 Other data, such as phenology, pollination ecology, ecosystem position, and proposed phylogenies, etc., are mostly not available for opuntias at the specific level.
 However, where published such information is used to inform our treatments and descriptions of opuntias.